huangsam/ultimate-python/CONTRIBUTING.md

 ### Code coverage

-Each module should aim for 80-100% code coverage with the [test runner](runner.py).
+Each module should have 80-100% code coverage with the [test runner](runner.py).
 The reason for this high standard is that the repository code is relatively simple.
 All interactive learning tends to revolve around the `main` function since that is where the assertions are.
 That way, developers know immediately